I am so ready to be settled!

 The Tot’s Autism Service Dog is here!

-On a different note, the Tot received is his autism service dog on the 7th.
+On a different note, the Tot received his autism service dog on the 7th.
+We had considered feeding him a raw diet, and even looked at a raw feeding calculator to see exactly what we would have to feed him each day, but we decided against that for the time being, especially while he’s settling in.
 The Tot is doing wonderfully with him, is learning to go to the dog and pet him to calm down (averting meltdowns) and is also using this same “let’s pet Rocky ten times” to help him wait.
-And—it is helping.
+And-it is helping.
 He pets Rocky while Dad (or Mom) gets him a drink in his Sippy cup, or while a movie is loading and it really has helped him not to freak out because these things don’t happen instantaneously.

 The Tot is also going right for his leash to walk with Rocky when we leave the house.
 (Rocky has an extra short lease attached to his service vest that the Tot holds, while I have ahold of the leash attached to his collar. ) This has been doing a great job of keeping the Tot with me more.
 The biggest thing I have noticed is the way the public world interacts with him now though…instead of looking at him like he is the unruly kid they ask about the his dog.
 People focus on how wonderful it is that the dog can help him, instead of why they hell I can’t control my child who does not “look” autistic.